Dear Parents, Carers and Friends,

 Children’s birthday celebrations in school

-As a school we have made a decision regarding birthday sweets, cake, presents and the like.
-It may seem a little mean but we are asking all parents and friends of school to refrain from bringing treats into school.
-We are all conscious of how much sugar our children consume and the detrimental effect sugar can have on the body.
-It is with the research and facts about sugar in mind that we say please don’t bring them into school.
-For each child’s birthday we will celebrate in assembly, sing ‘Happy Birthday’ and give out special birthday pencils.
-I hope you understand our position.
+Historically, a decision was made to refrain from bringing cakes, sweets and treats into school.
+This decision wasn’t taken lightly but it is one that I would like to uphold because I am conscious of how much sugar our children consume and the detrimental effect that sugar can have on the body.
+So it is with the research and facts about sugar that we politely ask you not to bring them into school.
+I hope you can understand our position.